Rod Marsh

 Marsh had a Test career spanning from the 1970–71 to the 1983–84 Australian seasons.
 In 96 Tests, he set a world record of 355 wicketkeeping dismissals, the same number his pace bowling Western Australian teammate Dennis Lillee achieved with the ball.
 The pair were known for their bowler–wicketkeeper partnership, which yielded 95 Test wickets, a record for any such combination.
 They made their Test debuts in the same series and retired from Test cricket in the same match.
 Wisden stated that "Few partnerships between bowler and wicket-keeper have had so profound an impact on the game."

 Marsh had a controversial start to his Test career, selected on account of his batting abilities.
 Sections of the media lampooned Marsh's glovework, dubbing him "Iron Gloves" after sloppy catching in his debut Test.
 His keeping improved over time and by the end of his career he was regarded as one of the finest in the history of the sport.
 He was widely regarded for his sense of team discipline, in particular after Bill Lawry controversially declared the Australian first innings closed in the Fifth Test of the 1970–71 series at the MCG with Marsh eight runs short of a century.
 He was known for his athletic keeping.
-He was nicknamed Australia's marshal due to his ability to uplift the spirit and energy within the Australian side by having some word with opponent batsmen during his playing days which had also influenced a shift in momentum in several occasions where Australia would go on to win matches from precarious situations.
-He continued to maintain his work ethics when he refused to sign a cricket bat in 2009 which had the signature of former New Zealand cricketer Chris Cairns, with the latter being later found guilty of involving in a spot-fixing scandal.
+He was nicknamed Australia's marshal due to his ability to uplift the spirit and energy within the Australian side by having a word with opponent batsmen during his playing days which had also influenced a shift in momentum on several occasions where Australia would go on to win matches from precarious situations.

 In 2009, Marsh was inducted into the ICC Cricket Hall of Fame.